Questions?

 What tools and equipment does the shop have?

-We have an enviable lineup and we upgrade as we grow.
-As of March 1, 2024, we have the following pieces of equipment:
+We have an enviable lineup, and we’re regularly upgrading as we grow.
+As of March 1, 2026, we have the following pieces of equipment:

 • Grizzly 6” Cabinet Jointer with Spiral Cutterhead